VEckardt/IMConfig/README.md

 - Copy IMConfig.war to IntegrityServer\server\mks\deploy
-- Configure the Server Side API Connection in is.properties mksis.apiSession.defaultUser=<username>
+- Configure the Server Side API Connection in is.properties

+mksis.apiSession.defaultUser=<username>
 mksis.apiSession.defaultPassword=<password>

 - In case of issues check the Server.log

-Looking forwad to your suggestions, ideas, feedback.
+Looking forward to your suggestions, ideas, feedback.

 Thank you
 Volker Eckardt